ccooper1982/fcache/docs/src/kv.md

 Storing `animals` and `scores` will succeed but `anything` will fail.

+## Groups
+Groups is a simple solution to separating related keys.
+Rather than using delimiters in keys such as `user1:name` and `user1:age`, you create a group for `user1` then store the `name` and `age` in that group.

+The group is a string that unique identifies an entity.
+For example for a user that could be an email address or user ID, or for hardware it could be a device ID or a MAC address.

 ## Caching JSON
 There is no native JSON support, so JSON must be stored as either as a string or converting to a compatible dictionary/map structure.